-In a previous article the statistical tolerance stack-up analysis is discussed.
-It is usually profitable to do a statistical tolerance stack-up analysis instead of a worst-case analysis.
+A previous article discussed statistical tolerance stack-up analysis.
+It is usually more profitable to perform a statistical tolerance stack-up analysis instead of a worst-case analysis.
 A worst-case analysis often leads to low tolerance specifications and therefore high(er) costs.

 Gaussian Distribution or Not?

-In a statistical tolerance stack-up analysis, a Gaussian distribution of tolerances is often assumed.
-But is this a realistic assumption?
-That depends on the actual variation and the used tolerances.
-The question that needs to be answered is: is the process to realize the dimensional tolerance specification, balanced (in control, perfectly adapted to the required accuracy) or not.
-There are basically three possibilities.
+A statistical tolerance stack-up analysis often assumes a Gaussian distribution of tolerances.
+But is that a realistic assumption?
+This depends on the actual variation and the tolerances used.
+The question that needs to be answered is: is the process for achieving the dimensional tolerance specification balanced (under control, perfectly matched to the required accuracy) or not?
+Basically, there are three possibilities.

 - Yes, it is a well balanced process step.
-The Gaussian distribution is an adequate assumption.
+The Gaussian distribution is an reasonable assumption.

 - No, the process step is not balanced and the tolerance specification is much wider (or narrower) than the capability of the actual process.
-An example: the tolerance specification is +/-0.5 mm while it is a simple milling process with an actual variation of +/-0.1 mm.
+For example: the tolerance specification is +/-0.5 mm, while it is a simple milling process with an actual variation of +/-0.1 mm.

-- No, the process step is not balanced and the required accuracy is quite difficult to realize.
+- No, the process step is not balanced and the required accuracy is quite difficult to achieve.
 The Gaussian distribution is too optimistic.

 What to Choose, Statistical or Something Else?

-In case 1 one has also to realize that the average value of the dimension can be off centre with respect to the required dimension.
-Also, the actual distribution is probably not 100% perfect Gaussian.
-All these deviations can be corrected for.
+In case 1, it is also important to realize that the mean of the dimension may be off-center with respect to the desired dimension.
+Also, the actual distribution is unlikely to be 100% perfect Gaussian.
+All of these deviations can be corrected.
 Many companies use a correction factor of 1.5x.
-This is called Benderizing.
-It is not too scientific but it works wonderfully well.
+This is called benderizing.
+It is not very scientific, but it works beautifully.

-In case 2 you can still work with the Gaussian distribution but the analysis will give you a too pessimistic (or too optimistic) result.
-Maybe your analysis shows you that non-fitting assemblies will occur from time to time.
-But in practice this never happens because the actual variation is much lower than in your analysis.
-A solution can be:
+In case 2, you can still work with the Gaussian distribution, but the analysis will give you a too pessimistic (or too optimistic) result.
+Your analysis may tell you that from time to time you will get mismatched assemblies.
+But in practice, this never happens because the actual variation is much smaller than your analysis.
+A solution may be:

 In case 3 you can try to guess the distribution of the realized tolerances.
-Than use a correction factor for the differences with a Gaussian distribution.
+Then use a correction factor for the differences with a Gaussian distribution.
 Examples of distributions are:

 - uniform (random, 1.73x);